 Continuous monitoring of meteorological and air quality parameters began at the Sunshine Canyon Landfill (Landfill) and at Van Gogh Elementary School (Community) in the nearby community of Granada Hills in fall 2007.
 Ambient concentrations of particulate matter less than 10 microns in aerodynamic diameter ( $PM{10}$ ) are determined by integrated hourly measurements employing a beta attenuation monitor (BAM).
 Wind speed and wind direction are measured as 1-minute averages, and black carbon (BC)-a surrogate for diesel particulate matter (DPM)-is measured as 5-minute averages.
 All data are reported as hourly averages.
 The collected data undergo quarterly validation and are evaluated for completeness. $PM{10}$ concentrations are compared with federal and state $PM{10}$ standards and with the historical, regional, and annual ambient $PM{10}$ concentrations.
 The $PM{10}$ and BC data undergo further analysis to characterize the impact of landfill operations on ambient air quality on a neighborhood scale.
-The validated hourly data and a summary of the analytical results and field operations are reported to the Planning Department of the City of Los Angeles quarterly and annually.
+The validated hourly data and a summary of the analytical results and field operations are reported to the Planning Department of the City of Los Angeles, and to the Los Angeles County Department of Regional Planning, quarterly and annually.

-This Fourth Annual Report includes data summaries, accompanied by analysis and interpretation, drawn from four complete years of continuous monitoring of PM10, BC, and meteorological data at the Landfill and Community monitoring sites.
+This Fifth Annual Report includes data summaries, accompanied by analysis and interpretation, drawn from five complete years of continuous monitoring of PM10, BC, and meteorological data at the Landfill and Community monitoring sites.
 This represents an extensive repository of highly temporally resolved data.
 These annual data sets, characterized by high data quality, increase the level of confidence for inferences made from comparisons with standards, from comparisons between the two sites, from observed seasonal or annual trends, and from comparisons with regional observations reported by South Coast Air Quality Management District (SCAQMD) monitoring sites in the South Coast Air Basin (SoCAB).
 Baseline-year data, collected between November 22, 2001, and November 21, 2002, at the Landfill and Community monitoring sites, can provide additional historical perspective.
 This annual report uses the available data to characterize ambient PM10 and BC concentrations on a neighborhood scale and in the context of the SoCAB, and to continue to evaluate the impact of landfill operations on air quality in the community.

-This report is parallel in format to last year's Third Annual Report, with updated content.
-Some sections, such as those covering methodology, are repeated for clarity and to keep discussion of results within the framework of the ongoing monitoring program.
+This report is parallel in format to previous years' Annual Reports, with analysis and discussion based on multiple years of sampling, but updated with results from the fifth year.
+Some sections, such as those covering methodology, are repeated from previous years for clarity and to keep discussion of results within the framework of the ongoing monitoring program.
 The specific analytical approaches include evaluation of $PM{10}$ exceedances, regional comparisons of $PM{10}$ , effects of meteorology and work activity level on ambient concentrations of $PM{10}$ and BC, quantitative estimates of the contributions of landfill operations to ambient concentrations of $PM{10}$ and BC, and landfill gas (LFG) sampling.